-Some of the most important tasks for social media marketing success requires consistent and constant activity on your accounts.
+Some of the most important tasks for social media marketing success require consistent and constant activity on your accounts.
 For many of us that is almost impossible to do manually.
 The answer is social media automation.

 Some of you may wonder how do the more experienced bloggers, and solopreneurs manage all their social media accounts, post multiple posts in multiple outlets, curate content, grow social media groups, and much more – and still find time to sleep.

 And that is where social media automation tools come into the game.
 Almost all online marketing requires automation in one way or another.
 And these automation tools are really the key to unlocking marketing success and scale your business without having to hire several assistants to do all the work.

 The following 10 social media automation tools are a collection of tools we are using, we tried and found useful or that we thought are well worth your attention to manage your social media activities.
 The list includes scheduling tools, follower tools, content curation tools and some tools with a broader scope.

-Boardbooster is a social media automation tool for Pinterest.
+Boardbooster a social media automation tool for Pinterest.
 It allows you to automate most of your pinning on Pinterest.
 And while there are some other Pinterest automation tools, Boardbooster is the only tool that offers you a functionality called looping.